timothyling1994/Scrabanagram/README.md

     ```bash
     Connection conn = DriverManager.getConnection("jdbc:mysql://localhost/" + DATABASE_NAME, "username", "password");
     ```
-    + Run TransferMain.java to fill db up with words and valid solutions
+    + Run TransferMain.java to fill db up with words and valid solutions.

   + To use customized wordlist:
     + Replace words.txt with your own.